 With a plan on how to solve the challenge , follow the requirement in a chronological order and write the Calculation and test it by creating the crosstab.

-Next to Parameters, click Create, and in the Create Parameter dialog box, complete the following steps
+Next to horseshoe casino Parameters, click casino online brasil br caca niqueis classicos halloween Create, and in the online casino slots using paypal Create Parameter dialog box, complete the following steps

 - In the Create Parameter dialog, do the following, then click OK: